mixpanel/mixpanel-android/README.md

 Quick Installation
 ------------------
-Check out our **[official documentation](https://mixpanel.com/help/reference/android)** to learn how to install the library on Android Studio and Eclipse.
+Check out our **[official documentation](https://mixpanel.com/help/reference/android)** to learn how to install the library on Android Studio.
 It takes less than 2 minutes!

 **TLDR;**